juju/docs/src/en/models.md

    Selects the last used model in controller 'foo'

    For command line help and syntax run `juju help switch`.

+^# Compare a bundle to a model

+   Use the `diff-bundle` command to compare a model with a charm bundle:

+   `juju diff-bundle [options] <bundle file or name>`

+   For command line help and syntax run `juju help diff-bundle`.

+   This topic is treated on the [Charm bundles][charms-bundles-diff] page.

+^# Configure a model

+   Configuration can occur at the model level.
+This will affect all Juju machines in the model.
+For instance, a logging level and API port can be stipulated.

+   This is a complex subject.
+See [Model configuration][models-config].

+^# Cross model relations

+   Traditionally, when adding a relation between two applications (see [Charm relations][charms-relations]) the applications reside within the same model and controller.
+It is possible to overcome this limitation by employing *cross model relations*.

+   This topic is covered on the [Cross model relations][models-cmr] page.

+^# Destroy a model

+   Use the `destroy-model` command to remove a model from a controller:

+   `juju destroy-model [options] <model name>`

+   For command line help and syntax run `juju help destroy-model`.

+^# Disable commands

+   Use the `disable-command` command to disable commands within a model:

+   `juju disable-command [options] <command set> [message...]`

+   For command line help and syntax run `juju help disable-command`.

+   The [Disabling commands][juju-block] page gives more information.

+^# Examine a model

+   Use the `show-model` command to examine a specific model:

+   `juju show-model [options]`

+   For command line help and syntax run `juju help show-model`.

+^# List all models

+   Use the `models` command to list all models for a controller:

+   `juju models [options]`

+   For command line help and syntax run `juju help models`.

+^# List SSH access keys

+   Use the `ssh-keys` command to list SSH keys currently permitting access to all machines, present and future, in a model:

+   `juju ssh-keys [options]`

+   For command line help and syntax run `juju help ssh-keys`.

+^# Manage user access

+   If you're using multiple Juju users you will need to manage access to your models.
+See page [Working with multiple users][multiuser] for a full explanation.

 ^# Migrate models